 Dean Keyworth’s stylish living and dining area would make the perfect entertaining space.
 Flooded with natural light, the room feels particularly spacious.
 Plush carpets and textures adorn the walls and furnishings which add to the luxurious feel.
-We love the statement light fitting and the surprising pops of colour on the backs of the dining chairs and armchair.
+We love the statement light fitting and the surprising pops of color on the backs of the dining chairs and armchair.

 Sacha Berger’s living room

 There are so many stand-out features in Sacha Berger’s gorgeous living space.
-The statement chandelier with multi-coloured droplets is an unusual centrepiece, while the contrasting yellow footrest and pink armchair add interest to the space.
+The statement chandelier with multi-colored droplets is an unusual centrepiece, while the contrasting yellow footrest and pink armchair add interest to the space.
 Take notes from Sacha about how to use a gallery wall in your living room – the photo frames, though mismatched, complement each other perfectly.

 Claire Paquin’s living room